Naereen/web-sphinx/apk.en.rst

    Amazon hardly pays taxes in Europe.
    Amazon employees cannot unionize (in the US) and are paid the minimum hourly rate in almost all countries.
    If the boss of Amazon is one of the richest men in the world, it's probably for the wrong reasons ...
-   I share some of these arguments against Microsoft, but at least they're less guilty of tax evasion and exploitation of their employees.Google, Apple and others are just as open to criticism as Amazon.
+   I share some of these arguments against Microsoft, but at least they're less guilty of tax evasion and exploitation of their employees.
+Google, Apple and others are just as bad and evil as Amazon.
+Just ban them from your life, don't give them money!

 To relax